Cloud security: a guide for small businesses

 Is cloud storage more secure than keeping data on-premise?

 For most small businesses, yes.
 Cloud providers invest in security infrastructure, expertise, and monitoring that would be impractical for a small business to maintain independently.
+Professional data centres offer physical security, redundancy, and 24/7 threat monitoring.
 However, you must still follow good security practices on your end.

 What happens if there's a cloud security breach?

-Reputable cloud providers have plans to respond to incidents and will notify affected customers promptly.
+Reputable cloud providers have incident response plans and will notify affected customers promptly.
 Your data should be encrypted, limiting what attackers can access.
-Check your provider's security policies and understand their breach notification procedures.
+Under Australia's Notifiable Data Breaches scheme, you may be required to notify affected individuals and the OAIC.
+Check your provider's security policies and understand their breach notification procedures before an incident occurs.

 How often should I review my cloud security settings?